How to Dig the Frozen Ground?

 Steps to follow when you dig the frozen ground:

-4. Dig Out The Hole: Once all of the frozen chunks have been broken apart, it’s time for actual excavation!
+4. Dig Out The Hole: Once all the frozen chunks have been broken apart, it’s time for actual excavation!
 Start by using a shovel or spade to scoop out excess dirt around the edges of where you want to dig; then, use a pickaxe or hatchet for more challenging spots that require more force.
 Don’t forget about safety when working with sharper tools–always wear protective gloves and eyewear when handling sharp materials!

 5. Clean Up And Re-Fill The Hole: After completing your digging project, clean up all debris around your area and dispose of them according to regulations (this usually means disposing of items at recycling centers).
 Finally, re-fill any remaining holes with packed soil and pat any uneven surfaces using a rake or hoe until everything looks nice and level again!